 By giving you more confidence in the data used to plan new programmes of extraction, and in the data used to evaluate the volume of extraction, Void Scanner makes the complex and time-consuming process of operational planning and improvement, simpler and easier to achieve.

 Since 2008, underground mines have used Void Scanner to plan new, profitable projects safely and efficiently.
 The product also enables mine operators to complete regular checks for auditing and safety-management purposes.

 - Flexible deployment methods enable you to quickly scan inaccessible voids, from a position of safety.

 - Ensure future operations are safe, by using detailed models of underground voids when planning projects.

 - Assess the efficiency of ventilation networks by running Void Scanner as-built models through computational fluid dynamics (CFD) packages.

 Learn how to map underground voids safely and quickly, using thousands of data points to create 3D models, which can be used to plan mitigation works.

 Designed for results

-The Void Scanner produces detailed scans of entire voids, with a range of up to 150 metres.
+Void Scanner produces detailed scans of entire voids, with a range of up to 150 m.